Blog

 by Varun Kohli

-The Gartner Hype Cycle for Application Security, 2021
+Gartner Hype Cycle for Application Security: Recognition Confirms Cequence’s Leadership

-2021 Gartner® Hype Cycle™ report is an information-packed document often used by clients as a means of gauging their investments in a particular technology segment.
-The 2021 Hype Cycle for Application Security is no exception, covering roughly 30 segments within the application security space.
+2021 Gartner® Hype Cycle™ report is information packed documents often used by clients as a means of gauging their investments in a particular technology segment.
+The 2021 Hype Cycle for Application Security is no exception, covering roughly 30 or segments within the application security space.
 Within the report, Cequence Security was recognized by Gartner as a Sample Vendor in both the API Threat Protection and Bot Management segments.

 • Assumed that bad actors will use both APIs (and web) endpoints to make their attacks appear legitimate, easily bypassing JavaScript and SDK-based prevention tools and other security tools (e.g., firewalls, IPS, WAFs, Security Gateways, and fraud tools).

-• Uses a multi-dimensional machine learning engine called CQAI to create a Behavioral Fingerprint based on the analysis of the tools, infrastructure, credentials and behaviors used in every API transaction.
-The Behavioral Fingerprint casts the widest net with the highest efficacy possible and confirms malicious (or not) intent.
+• Uses a multi-dimensional machine learning engine to create a behavioral fingerprint based on the analysis of the tools, infrastructure, credentials and behaviors used in every API transaction.
+The behavioral fingerprint casts the widest net with the highest efficacy possible and distinguishes malicious from legitimate intent.

-• Leverages NetworkIQ, the world’s largest API security database with more than a 100M IP addresses and information on more than 200,000 malicious organizations.
-NetworkIQ combined with Behavioral Fingerprinting helps our customers confidently prevent attacks with a high degree of efficacy.
+• Leverages the world’s largest threat intelligence database with hundreds of millions of IP addresses and information on hundreds of thousands of malicious organizations.
+Cequence’s threat intelligence combined with behavioral fingerprinting helps our customers confidently prevent attacks with a high degree of efficacy.

-Most importantly, the CQAI analysis can immediately be translated into real-time mitigation policies that include block, rate-limit, geo-fence and deception.
+The analysis can immediately be translated into real-time mitigation policies that include blocking, logging, rate-limiting, header injection, and deception.

 API Security with a Prevention-First Approach

-Unlike some of the API security upstarts, I am of the opinion that shift left efforts are improving security for APIs and applications – but they are not replacements for the protection steps described above.
+Unlike some of the API security upstarts, I am of the opinion that while shift left efforts are improving security for APIs and applications, they are not replacement for the protection steps described above.
 Improving API security on the development side is a constantly evolving team effort – it’s not a one-and-done.
-Developers are human, errors are made, processes are not followed, and adjustments need to be made to make ensure these security gaps are discovered and remediated quickly.
+Developers are human, errors are made, processes not followed, and adjustments need to be made to make ensure these security gaps are discovered and remediated quickly.
 APIs discovered to be vulnerable yet too critical to be removed from production need to be protected from attacks while fixed on the backend.
-From the API Threat Protection Section of the Hype Cycle for Application Security:
+From the API Threat Protection section of the Hype Cycle for Application Security:

-The Cequence Platform builds upon our prevention-based expertise, adding a rich set of features that encourages collaboration between security and development teams – without injecting friction or additional work.
+The Cequence Unified API Protection platform builds upon our prevention-based expertise, adding a rich set of features that encourages collaboration between security and development teams – without injecting friction or additional work.

-• Security teams can use the platform to identify the entire attack surface area, effectively seeing what an attacker might see.
+• Security teams can identify the entire attack surface area, effectively seeing what an attacker might see.
 Findings can be translated into actions quickly to close potential security holes.

-• Both security and development can use the Platform API discovery, inventory tracking and risk assessment to reign in the API footprint while uncovering and remediating common errors like poorly implemented authentication; exposed sensitive data; and specification non-conformance.
+• Both security and development can perform API discovery, inventory tracking and risk assessment to rein in the API footprint while uncovering and remediating common errors like poorly implemented authentication, exposed sensitive data, and API specification non-conformance.

-• Development teams can use the platform to automatically generate OpenAPI 3.1 specifications for out-of-spec APIs, resulting in improved quality, consistency, and security.
+• Development teams can use the platform’s ability to automatically generate OpenAPI specifications APIs, resulting in improved quality, consistency and security.

 Gartner, Hype Cycle for Application Security, 2021, 12 July 2021, By Joerg Fritsch